scaffold-eth/scaffold-eth/README.md

 🛰 Ready to deploy to a testnet?
 Change the `defaultNetwork` in `packages/hardhat/hardhat.config.js`

-🔐 Generate a deploy account with `yarn run generate` and view it with `yarn run account`
+🔐 Generate a deploy account with `yarn generate` and view it with `yarn account`

+🔑 Create wallet links to your app with `yarn wallet` and `yarn fundedwallet`

 👩‍🎓 You can "graduate" from 🏗 scaffold-eth and start using 👷 [HardHat](https://hardhat.org/) and 📦 [create-eth-app](https://github.com/PaulRBerg/create-eth-app) "standalone"